billchurch/webssh2_client/README.md

 ### Security Considerations

-- The `autoConnect` feature only requires the host to be specified.
-Authentication is handled by the server, which may use various methods including basic auth or session data.
+The `autoConnect` feature only requires the host to be specified.
+The server handles authentication, which may use various methods, including basic auth or session data.
-- If you do include username and password in the client-side configuration, be cautious as this may pose security risks, especially in production environments.
+- If you do include a username and password in the client-side configuration, be cautious, as this may pose security risks, especially in production environments.
 - For production use, consider using secure server-side authentication methods rather than including credentials in the client-side configuration.
-- When `autoConnect` is not used, ensure that your server is configured to securely prompt for or handle credentials as needed.
+When `autoConnect` is not used, ensure your server is configured to prompt for or securely handle credentials as needed.

 ### Customization Examples